usableprivacy/upribox/docs/source/development.rst

    ``--ask-pass`` if you change the default password.
 -  from now on, you can deploy the upribox software in production or development mode (see :ref:`dev_vs_prod`).
+-  after deyploing the upribox software in production mode for the first time, you need to create a new webinterface user in */usr/share/nginx/www-upri-interface* on the upribox with ``/var/webapp-virtualenv/bin/python manage.py createsuperuser --settings settings_prod``

 .. rubric:: Footnotes